kolesto65/FastDL-server-and-BZ2-Archiver/README.md

 Requirments:
 ```
 Node.JS
-Game server and this script on same VDS\n
+Game server and this script on same VDS
 Public access to server ip and port
 ```